haeeunkim/haeeunkim.github.io/profile.md

   - Analyzed political polarization during the disaster situation.

 + **Discovering the Olympic Games** <br/>
-_Data Visualization, EPFL, Spring 2020_ [repo](https://github.com/com-480-data-visualization/com-480-project-knn-viz) [website](https://com-480-data-visualization.github.io/com-480-project-knn-viz/website/map.html)
+_Data Visualization, EPFL, Spring 2020_ [github](https://github.com/com-480-data-visualization/com-480-project-knn-viz) [website](https://com-480-data-visualization.github.io/com-480-project-knn-viz/website/map.html)
   - Designed interactive visualization of the history of the Olympics on the world map.
-  - Presented various narratives of world history through the history of the Olympics
+  - Presented various narratives of world history through the history of the Olympics.
+  - **Selected as the best project of the year.**

 + **How different are rap flows?
 Comparative analysis on language and genre** <br/>
 _Digital Musicology, EPFL, Spring 2020_ [report]({{ site.url }}/assets/files/DH401_paper.pdf) [slides]({{ site.url }}/assets/files/DH401_pt.pdf)